rebelsky/csc207c/_eboards/eboard37.md

 * I've updated the grading policies for the course.
 We'll go over them quickly.
 I think they appropriately accommodate grading (or lack thereof).
+* Congratulations to Men's Tennis, particularly to your classmate for No. 2 Singles/No. 1 Doubles.

 ### Upcoming work